Volkswagen Passat Estate review - Reliability & safety

 “The Passat gets lots of safety kit as standard, but VW owner satisfaction is in the doldrums”

 While it’s too early to predict the latest Passat’s reliability, it’s most likely good news that it’s an evolution of the outgoing Passat, building on tried-and-tested hardware and technology.
 While the infotainment is new to this car, it has made its debut in other models already.
-Some software bugs are likely but these should be able to be fixed with over-the-air updates rather than a trip to the dealership.
+Some software bugs are likely, but these should be fixable with over-the-air updates rather than a trip to the dealership.

 How safe is the Volkswagen Passat Estate?